openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/database_sql/database_sql_package_api/database_sql_package_interfaces.md

 }
 ```

-Function: Interface for results produced by executing Select statements.
+Function: Result interface for executing Select statements.

-Classes, interfaces, or structs inheriting this interface must also comply with the parameter and return value definitions of its functions.
+Classes, interfaces, or structs inheriting this interface must comply with the parameter and return value definitions of its functions.

 Parent type: